squach28/MotivateMe_Mobile_Application/README.md

 # MotivateMe Mobile Application

-Mobile application that motivates users to achieve their goals.
+MotivateMe is a mobile application that pushes users to achieve their goals.
 Users will take pictures when they achieve their goals and a collage of their pictures will be shown to encourage them.
+Other functions include an inspire me button that shows an uplifting image to the user and a calendar that allows users to track their goals.

 ## Getting Started